Remy13/react-i-ii-review/lifecycle.md

 1. Each component has several `lifecycle methods` that you can override to do what?

+to run code at particular times in the lifecycle process

 2. What are the 3 categories of lifecycle methods? (these are the headings from the first link)

+mounting, updateing, unmount

 3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link)

+render(), constructor(), componentDidMount(), componentDidUpdate(), componentWillUnmount()

 ### Understand